 Babies this age seem to respond best to the female voice — the one historically associated with comfort and food.
 That's why most people will raise the pitch of their voices and exaggerate their speech when talking to babies.
 This is fine — studies have shown that "baby talk" doesn't delay the development of speech — but mix in some regular adult words and tone.
 It may seem early, but you're setting the stage for your baby's first word.

 Sometimes babies aren't in the mood to talk or vocalize — even babies need their space and a break from all the stimulation in the world.
 Babies might turn away, closes their eyes, or becomes fussy or irritable.
-If this happens, let your little one be, or just try cuddling.
+If this happens, let your little one be or just try cuddling.

 It's common for babies to have a fussy period about the same time every day, generally between early evening and midnight.
 Though all babies cry and show some fussiness, when an infant who is otherwise healthy cries for more than 3 hours per day, more than 3 days per week for at least 3 weeks, it is a condition known as colic.
-This can be upsetting, but the good news is that it's short-lived — most babies outgrow it at around 3 months of age.
+This can be upsetting, but the good news is that it's short-lived — most babies outgrow it at around 3 or 4 months of age.

 Try to soothe your baby.
 Some babies are comforted by motion, such as rocking or being walked back and forth across the room, while others respond to sounds, like soft music or the hum of a vacuum cleaner.
 It may take some time to find out what best comforts your baby during these stressful periods.